Code-Institute-Submissions/ms2-idest/README.md

 The [landing](https://anthonynicklin.github.io/ms2-idest/index.html) and [about](https://anthonynicklin.github.io/ms2-idest/index.html#about) sections combined make a visualy appealing start to the users experience.
 Designed to give the user a simple message to explore and explain what the web application is there to do.
 Below the [about](https://anthonynicklin.github.io/ms2-idest/index.html#about) section there is a carousel of images.
-The carousel is interactive with buttons on the botton and sides to allow the user to go back and foruth through the images.
-Each image has a small inspirational message at the botton which is displayed on medium and larger screens.
-On small screens the title of each image is only displayed as the extra content was not visually appealing when tested on smaller screens.
+The carousel is interactive with buttons on the bottom and sides to allow the user to go back and fourth through the images.
+Each image has a small title on the left hand-side to add a little content.

 'Find your spot' is the message the user first sees on the [find](https://anthonynicklin.github.io/ms2-idest/index.html#find) section to encourage them to use the app.
 Simple instructions are written to ensure there is no confusion on how to use the app.
 The country dropdown menu already has some pre-populated countries but also includes an 'All' option incase the country they wish to view is not listed.
 The input for the city destination uses Google Maps autocomplete function speeding up the process and also providing better useability on tounch screens as it can save further typing.
 The four POI buttons once tapped or clicked sets the application off bringing back the results.
 Each tile and marker when clicked or tapped presents a neat info window anchored above the POI marker on the map.
 Different font weight has been used in order to give the text in the tiles some hierarchy with out creating the font bigger.
 Shadow underneath each tile has also been applied to make them stand off the page.

 The [booking](https://anthonynicklin.github.io/ms2-idest/index.html#book) section provides a easy to use contact form that sends the users infomation via email in order for someone to contact them back to discuss future trips.
 A image was used for the background of this section with the booking form itself having a white opacity to make it really stand out.
 Once the form has been submitted a modal is